davesaah/journal/README.md

 # Journal

 This is a simple application that allows users to create and manage their journals.
-Pair programmed with antigravity.
+For now, I'm using it as a shared journal with my family.